promregator/promregator/docs/jvm-mem-config.md

 ```

 Note that all other parameters still need to be provided, as setting `JAVA_MEM_OPTS` externally disables any kind of defaulting.

+## Monitoring Memory Consumption of Promregator

+Having attached Prometheus to Promregator, you are also able to monitor the memory consumption of Promregator.
+For instance, the following metrics might be of interest for you:

+* `promregator_jvm_memory_bytes_used{area="heap"}` provides the amount of memory allocated for the heap
+* `promregator_jvm_memory_bytes_used{area="non-heap"}` provides the amount of memory allocated for the non-heap part (i.e. Metaspace)

+Note that Java is running a garbage collector; thus, old and unused objects may still be reported (for example) to consume memory on the heap, because they have not been cleaned up, yet.
+If you want to see when garbage collection has taken place, please refer to `promregator_jvm_gc_collection_seconds_count`.
+You may also gain further insight on the different memory areas subject to garbage collecting by looking at `promregator_jvm_memory_pool_bytes_used`.